786jabar/learning-journal/replit.md

 **Core Framework**: React 18 with TypeScript, bundled via Vite for fast development and optimized production builds.

-**Routing**: Wouter provides lightweight client-side routing with authentication-aware route protection.
-Unauthenticated users see only the landing page; authenticated users access the full application.
+**Routing**: Wouter provides lightweight client-side routing.
+All routes are publicly accessible without authentication.
+A landing page is available to introduce new users to the app's features.

 **State Management**: TanStack Query (React Query) manages server state with intelligent caching, automatic refetching, and optimistic updates.
 Local state uses React hooks.